-Visiting Glacier National Park for the first time can be overwhelming.
-Where should you go?
+Visiting Glacier National Park for the first time can be overwhelming, but it is a hiker’s paradise and has a ton of great day hikes to choose from.
+So, where should you go?
 Which hikes should you do?
 Should you hike in one area, or can you visit multiple areas around the park?

 I get it.
-I was overwhelmed too.
-The maps aren’t great at showing just how the different areas of the park connect, or don’t connect.
-In this post I am going to focus on hikes accessible from the Going to the Sun Road, with the one exception of Grinnell Glacier.
+I was overwhelmed too, there are miles of trails and the maps aren’t great at showing just how the different areas of the park connect, or don’t connect.
+In this post I am going to focus on some of the most popular hikes accessible from the Going to the Sun Road, the main road through the park, with the one exception of Grinnell Glacier.

 Hidden Lake

-The hidden lake hike is an easy to moderate hike on mostly boardwalk.
-It’s a linear trail, so an out and back that starts in the Logan Pass parking area and goes through a large meadow area to a viewing point.
+The hidden lake hike is an easy hike on mostly boardwalk.
+It’s a linear trail, so an out and back that starts in the Logan Pass (the highest point along the Going to the Sun Road) parking lot and goes through a large meadow area to a viewing point.
 The distance covers 3 miles and gets busy, even in the off season because of its accessibility.

-Come early to nab a parking spot and less traffic on the trail and you will be rewarded with a beautiful view of Hidden Lake nestled between sweeping mountains.
+It’s a good idea to get an early start to nab a parking spot and less traffic on the trail.
+You will be rewarded with a beautiful view of Hidden Lake nestled between sweeping mountains.
 You may also catch glimpses of bighorn sheep and mountain goats, so bring your binoculars!

 Trail of the Cedars

-Trail of the Cedars is boardwalk hike that connects to the Avalanche Lake trail and is one of two fully wheelchair accessible trails in the park.
-It’s an easy 0.6-mile loop trail highlighted with, of course, huge cedar trees and streams with small waterfalls.
+Trail of the Cedars is a boardwalk hike that connects to the Avalanche Lake trail and is one of two fully wheelchair accessible trails in the park.
+It’s one of the easiest hiking trails and a 0.6-mile loop trail highlighted with, of course, huge cedar trees and streams with small waterfalls.

 It’s a beautiful trail and a short one if you only have one day and want to experience a few trails to get a taste of Glacier National Park.
-There is a parking area at the trailhead, but parking in peak season can be a challenge (we even had difficulty in the end of September).
+There is a parking area at the trailhead, but parking in the summer months can be a challenge (we even had difficulty in the end of September, which I consider the best time to visit).

-There is also a campground adjacent to the trail and a good option if you want to spend the night in the park.
+There is also a campground adjacent to the trail and a great place to spend the night in the park.

 Avalanche Lake

-This was one of my favorite hikes that we did.
+This was one of my favorite hikes along the going to the sun road.
 The trail takes you deep into the forest before plopping you out at this incredibly beautiful glacial lake that is surrounded by mountains.

-The trail is a 4.5-miles, easy to moderate, out and back trail that is an absolute must see if you are heading to Glacier.
+The trail is a 4.5-miles, easy to moderate, out and back trail and is a Glacier National Park hike that is an absolute must see.
 It’s a fairly flat trail with the most challenging bit being the length.
-Avalanche Lake is a popular spot where you will see people not only enjoying the views but also reading, fishing, and enjoying lunch in one of the parks most picturesque locations.
+Avalanche Lake is a popular spot where you will see people not only enjoying the views but also reading (one of the best things to do in a beautiful place), fishing, and enjoying lunch in one of the parks most picturesque locations.

 Highline Trail and the Garden Wall